ArduPilot/MAVProxy/html/_sources/development/mavcustmod.txt

     if m.get_type() == 'VFR_HUD':
       curspeed =  m.airspeed

+The above example will set the variable ``curspeed`` to the current airspeed of the vehicle, whenever a ``VFR_HUD`` packet is received.

 There are a great number of MAVProxy modules, so the best reference would be to look through the these
 `modules <https://github.com/tridge/MAVProxy/tree/master/MAVProxy/modules>`_
 for examples of what you want to do.

+In particular, the ``example`` module provides annotated code of many common tasks that can be performed with modules.